jxnblk/blog/src/posts/a-conceptual-look-at-theming.md

 ## Variants

+*Update: the variants API in Styled System has changed since first publishing this post.*

 The division of responsibilities across the spectrum of global to component-based styles gets a little murky when considering the [variants API][] in Styled System.
 Complete style objects can be stored in the global theme object and applied to components with a simple shorthand.